Change Indicator

 Data Source

-U.S. Census Bureau American Community Survey (5 Year Estimates); Table B17001(B-I) POVERTY STATUS IN THE PAST 12 MONTHS BY SEX BY AGE
+U.S. Census Bureau American Community Survey (5 Year Estimates); Table B17001(B-E; H-I) POVERTY STATUS IN THE PAST 12 MONTHS BY SEX BY AGE

 Notes